 This is an insurance policy that helps pay some of the expenses associated with nursing homes and long-term care that aren’t covered by health insurance.
 Like other insurance policies, you’ll select the amount of coverage you want and pay premiums.
 When you need coverage, there’s typically a period of a few months before the insurance company will begin reimbursing you for expenses.

 “There’s some certainty around these types of policies.
-You know what you’re getting and what your cost of living would be each year,” De Haan says.
+You know what you’re getting and what your cost of living would be each year,” Hansen says.

 But you can’t wait until you need care to get coverage.
 These policies tend to become costly as you get older, so buying early is ideal, if that’s an option for you.

-There are other types of insurance and guaranteed income options, as well.
-Some life insurance policies may allow you to borrow against the policy or withdraw benefits early in certain cases to help pay for long-term care expenses.
+Some life insurance policies may allow you to borrow against the policy or withdraw benefits early in certain cases to help pay for long-term care.

 4. Self-funding nursing home expenses

 Self-funding is exactly what it sounds like.
 This approach requires a lot of time, a lot of assets, or both.
 And there’s a risk of exhausting your retirement savings.
-But if you can afford it, it’s not a bad option.
+But if you can afford it, this option gives you more control over your long-term care options.

 It might mean tapping into your savings, investment, or retirement accounts for long-term care expenses.
 For instance, you could use a Roth IRA (individual retirement account).
 These retirement accounts allow you to put in after-tax money and make qualified withdrawals tax free later in life.
 Unlike a 401(k) or traditional IRA, you’re not required to withdraw a minimum amount of money at any specific age, so you could leave the funds in the account until you potentially need them to cover these costs.

-- A holistic plan to pay for long-term care may include several of the options mentioned above.
-A financial professional can help weigh your options and find a solution that fits together with your other retirement and long-term financial goals.
-If you’d like to meet with one face-to-face, we’ll help you find one.
+A holistic plan to pay for long-term care may include several of the options mentioned above.
+A financial professional can help weigh your options and find a solution that aligns with your overall retirement goals.
+Don’t already have a financial professional?
+We’ll help you find one.